Hamid-R1/tmp/K8s-Debug-Troubleshooting/K8s-Debug-Troubleshooting.md

   curl localhost:3000/api/devices
   ```

-If this works â†’ infrastructure issue (e.g., LB exposure)
+If this works -> infrastructure issue (e.g., LB exposure)

-If not â†’ misconfigured Ingress
+If not -> misconfigured Ingress

 Each ingress controller (e.g., NGINX, HAProxy, Traefik) has its own debugging docs.
 Refer to them as needed.